On Strategyproof Conference Peer Review: Discussion

 \section{Discussion}

-In this paper we address the important problem of designing strategyproof and efficient peer-review mechanism.
+In this paper we address the problem of designing strategyproof and efficient peer-review mechanism.
 The setting of peer review is challenging due to the various idiosyncrasies of the peer-review process: reviewers review only a subset of papers, each paper has multiple authors who may be reviewers, and each reviewer may author multiple submissions.
-We design an algorithm that is indeed strategyproof and satisfies group unanimity, and show that in contrast, it is impossible for any algorithm to remain strategyproof and satisfy the stronger notion of pairwise unanimity.
+We provide a framework and associated algorithms to impart strategyproofness to conference peer review.
+Our framework, besides guaranteeing strategyproofness, is importantly very flexible in allowing the program chairs to use the decision-making criteria of their choice.
+We complement these positive results with negative results showing that it is impossible for any algorithm to remain strategyproof and satisfy the stronger notion of pairwise unanimity.
+Future work includes considering efficiency from a statistical perspective and characterizing the precise set of conflict-of-interest graphs that permit (or not) strategyproofness.

-The framework established here leads to a number of useful open problems: \begin{itemize} \item Consider the following weaker notion of strategyproofness defined for authorship conflicts: No author should be able to \emph{improve} the rank of her/his own paper.
-Can this weaker notion of strategyproofness allow for more efficiency? \item Can recruitment of a small number of reviewers with no conflicts (e.g., in case of authorship conflicts, reviewers who have not submitted any papers) lead to significant improvements in efficiency?
+The framework established here leads to a number of useful open problems: \begin{itemize} \item Can recruitment of a small number of reviewers with no conflicts (e.g., in case of authorship conflicts, reviewers who have not submitted any papers) lead to significant improvements in efficiency?
 Can better ways to eliminate some authors from the reviewer pool increase applicability of partition-based algorithms? \item The results in this paper considered the social choice property of unanimity as a measure of efficiency.
 While this can be regarded as a first-order notion of efficiency, it is of interest to consider complex notions of efficiency.
-One useful notion is a statistical notion, in which case the function $\obj$ would represent the statistical utility of estimation~\citep{stelmakh2018assignment} of the (partial or full) ranking of papers under a statistical model for reviewer reports.
-An alternative notion of efficiency combines an assignment quality based on the similarities of assigned reviewers and papers with group unanimity, or formally, as $\obj(\revgraph,\aggfunctionnotation) = ( \sum_{ \indexreviewer \indexpaper} [\revgraph]_{ \indexreviewer \indexpaper} S_{\indexreviewer \indexpaper} ) \cdot \obj^{\GUtext}(\revgraph,\aggfunctionnotation)$, where $S_{\indexreviewer \indexpaper}$ denotes the similarity between reviewer $\indexreviewer$ and paper $\indexpaper$.
+One useful notion of efficiency is the statistical utility of estimation~\citep{stelmakh2018assignment} of the (partial or full) ranking of papers under a statistical model for reviewer reports.
+An alternative notion of efficiency combines an assignment quality based on the similarities of assigned reviewers and papers with group unanimity (e.g., maximizing the similarity scores in the assignment while preserving group unanimity).

 \end{itemize}